rawisou/nft-card-preview-html-css/README.md

 ## Overview

-This is my first real HTML and CSS challenge that allows me to I practise flexbox and interactive elements.
+This is my first real HTML and CSS challenge that allows me to practise flexbox and interactive elements.

 ### The challenge